-- Safety and Liquidity – designed to ensure adequate liquid resources to fund operations and to protect the portfolio in times are market stress and against deflation.
-Comprised primarily of U. S. Treasury Securities and cash.
+- Safety and Liquidity – designed to ensure adequate liquid resources to fund operations and to protect the portfolio in times of market stress and against deflation.
+Comprised of U. S. Treasuries and cash.

 The portfolio is then diversified by asset class, geography, company size, and manager style,

 as well as by active and passive management.
 The portfolio currently has in excess of forty